ritwickdey/querydecoder/readme.md

 # querydecoder

-`querydecoder` is a Go Package to populating struct from optional query parameters using 'query' tag.
+`querydecoder` is a Go Package for populating struct from optional query parameters using 'query' tag.
 This package can be used to populate value into primitive variable.

 #### Example